 He’s walking.

 93.)
-What can travel around the world while staying in a corner?
+What can travel worldwide while staying in a corner?

 A stamp.

 94.)
 If a fella met a fella in a field of beans, could a fella tell a fella what a fella means?
-How many “f”s in that?
+How many “f” s are in that?

 There are zero “f’s” in that.